dominikrubroeder/dominikrubroeder/README.md

 Team Frontend, UX Design Engineer @ mediawave
 --------------------------------------

-* 🌍  I'm based in Geretsried, near Munich, Bavaria, Germany
+* 🌍  I'm based in Geretsried, near Munich, Bavaria, in Germany
 * 🖥️  See my portfolio at [dominikrubroeder.dev](https://www.dominikrubroeder.dev)
 * ✉️  You can contact me at [dominik.rubroeder@icloud.com](mailto:dominik.rubroeder@icloud.com)
 * 🎓  Bachelor's Degree in Media Design; Bachelor of Arts B.A.